nicebread/FOMO-Psy/_TODO.md

+## TODO S08 or S09

+So far, we worked all in the same repo, in subfolders.
+Now that you create your own repository for your theory, we want to follow some best practices for repository structure.

+--> show FAIR theory
+--> show CFF and semver

 ## How many VAST displays are created for practicing?
 Reduce?

 Currently, we have 3 VAST displays to be created in the homeworks:

 1. From S2 --> S3: Individuals create a VAST display for the concept "diffusion of resposibility" (based on Latane & Darley, 1968)
+   1. Learning goal: Get acquainted to the VAST system.
+Next time: Make the underlying verbal statements a bit easier/less complex.
 2. From S3 --> S4: Groups create a VAST display for the bystander effect and parts of the theory
+   1. Learning goal: Realize the difficulties in formalizing a narrative.
+Discuss the model in a group.
+In particular the 5-step model is difficult to model (and probably leads to many different solutions).
+   2. Next time: Make clear what the goal is: Formalize what the authors say - including their vagueness and inconsistency!
+Not "fill the gaps" but rather "show the gaps".
+(We will fil the gaps in the next formalization step exercise)
-3. From S4 --> S5: Groups create a VAST display for a reduced and extended bystander model ("dangerousness effect")
+3. From S4 --> S5: Groups create a VAST display for a reduced and extended bystander model ("dangerousness effect").

-Maybe skip step 2 and directly got from step 1 to step 3?
+   1. Learning goal: Now we aim for a precise model.
+We fill the gaps (and thereby deviate from the original sources).
+Do not have c, p, or t relationships that originate from a HOC or lead to a HOC.

+--> I think the repeated exercise with different foci makes sense.
+Maybe make the learning goals clearer.

 ## Add LLM support